One of Barcelona’s Must-see Sights you can´t miss!

 Casa Batlló Nowadays:

-See you in my next post!
+… and see you in my next post!

-An a little map to help you get there 😉
+Oh yeah, a little map to help you get there 😉